-12.1.15 Notify appropriate company employees prior to fumigation and provide relevant safety information to local officials (fire department, police, etc.) for use in the event of an emergency.
+12.1.18 Notify appropriate company employees prior to fumigation and provide relevant safety information to local officials (fire department, police, etc.) for use in the event of an emergency.
 Observe all Provincial pesticide regulations.

-12.2.
-Pests Controlled
+12.2 Pests Controlled

-Fumi-Cel® plates and Fumi-Strip have been found effective against the following pests, including pre-adult stages - (eggs, larvae and pupae) of insect pests:
+Phostoxin® has been found effective against the following pests, including pre-adult stages - (eggs, larvae and pupae) of insect pests: